Decipher/wysiwyg_fields/README.txt

 Testing
 --------------------------

-Setup a test with all dependancies + some extra modules for testing purposes with the following Drush Make command:
+Setup a test site with all dependencies (plus some extra modules for testing purposes) with the following Drush Make command:

   drush make http://dl.dropbox.com/u/1804559/wysiwyg_fields.make [destination]